 Above all you will be taught and guided by a community of scholars whose main focus will be helping you to succeed and to fulfil your potential.
-It is not by accident that Aberystwyth University has been awarded University of the Year for teaching quality two years consecutively (Good University Guide, The Times and Sunday Times 2018 & 2019) and has also been honoured with Welsh University of the Year in The Times and Sunday Times, Good University Guide 2020.
+It is not by accident that Abervstwyth University has been awarded University of the Year for teaching quality two years consecutively (Good University Guide, The Times and Sunday Times 2018 & 2019) and is Top in Wales for Teaching Excellence and Student Satisfaction (Good University Guide, The Times and Sunday Times 2023).